stephbuon/hansard-speakers/README.md

 - using inference.

 Lastly, we infer remaining speakers' true names.
 Even after collecting extensive amounts of metadata on MPs, (percent of conflicts) speakers could not, at this stage, be disambiguated.
 Either this was because (enter).
 This issue was especially pronounced in cases where the MP was highly active in Parliament and had multiple family members who were also Parliamentarians, MPs such as Mr. Gladstone, Mr. Hume, Mr. Disraeli, and more.
 Therefore (we disambiguate).
-These conflicts may occur up to 100,000 times per speaker, making determining the speaker by reading each debate nearly impossible.
+These conflicts may occur up to 100,000 sentences per MP name, making determining the speaker by reading each debate nearly impossible.
 Instead, the true names of these remaining speakers are infered.

 Conflicting speaker names can be downloaded [here]().